 The McIDAS-XRD Python package allows users to create Python scripts to run McIDAS-X commands.
+This tutorial and its sample scripts are written using Python 3 syntax.

 The advantages of running McIDAS-X commands in a Python environment include but are not limited to: